RosettaCommons/demos/tutorials/scoring/README.md

 SCORE:    -163.023    -163.023     0.000  -423.638   109.662   -46.146        1.040       49.117      241.309      -3.934     -26.998     -11.234     -25.491             0.000             4.211              0.000            -13.603     0.000    -4.905   -12.643     1.000         0.230 1qys_0001
 ```

 The first column called `total_score` represents the total weighted score for the structure 1QYS.
+Notice how much lower the `total_score` is when compared to the unrefined structure in the previous section.
 For a refined structure of this size, a score of -100 REU to -300 REU is typical.
-The lower the score, the more stable the structure is likely to be for a given protein size.
+The lower the score, the more stable the structure is likely to be for a given protein.

->A rule of thumb: -1 to -3 REU per resdiue is typical while scoring with _talaris2014_ score function.
+>A rule of thumb: -1 to -3 REU per resdiue is typical while scoring a refined structure with _talaris2014_ score function.

 The column `fa_atr` represents the weighted score of the Lennard-Jones attractive potential between atoms in different residues, and so on.
 This breakdown can be helpful in determining which energy terms are contributing more than others, i.e. what kind of interactions occur in the protein.
 In this particular example, Rosetta predicts that the inter-residue van der Waals' forces have the largest stabilizing contribution (`-423.638`), whereas solvation (represented by `fa_sol`) has the highest destabilizing contribution (`241.309`).

 >A large `fa_rep` weighted score (i.e. much larger than stabilizing effect of `fa_atr`) indicates clashes in the structure.

+In the previous example, the `fa_rep` weighted score was `238.436`, whereas in the refined structure it is `49.117`.
+This reduction of ~200 REU indicates that refinement relieved the minor clashes that existed in the original PDB.

 ###More Scoring Options
 ####Changing the Score Function